Snaregade 10: 19th century

 The property was home to 35 residents in four households at the time of the 1801 census.
-Isack Bergeskou (1755-1812), a textile merchant (hørkræmmer) and brewer, resided in the building with his wife Anna Lund, their two daughters (aged 12 and 14), a brewer (employee), a brewer's apprentice, two grocer's apprentices (hørkræmmerknægte), a caretaker and a maid.
+Isack Bergeskou (1755–1812), a textile merchant (hørkræmmer) and brewer, resided in the building with his wife Anna Lund, their two daughters (aged 12 and 14), a brewer (employee), a brewer's apprentice, two grocer's apprentices (hørkræmmerknægte), a caretaker and a maid.
 Anders Pedersen Grested, who was the proprietor of a tavern in the basement, resided in the associated dwelling with his wife Sidse Marie Larsen and their two children (aged five and eight).
-Holger Christian Reiersen (1746-1811), an etatståd, resided in the building with his wife Charlotte Kirstine Studsgaard, their five children (aged one to 11), a male servant, a wet nurse and a maid.
-Anthon Gynther Ellbrecht, a naval captain (possibly commander of'HDNS Thetis), resided in the building with his Birgitte Marie Arnfeldt, their five children (aged ine to five), one male servants, two maids and a wer nurse.
+Holger Christian Reiersen (1746–1811), an etatståd, resided in the building with his wife Charlotte Kirstine Studsgaard, their five children (aged one to 11), a male servant, a wet nurse and a maid.
+Anthon Gynther Ellbrecht, a naval captain (possibly commander of'HDNS Thetis), resided in the building with his Birgitte Marie Arnfeldt, their five children (aged ine to five), one male servants, two maids and a wet nurse.